jfkenna/dynamic-vector-clocks/README.md

 ### Approach

-The second phase of this project takes forward the Dynamic Vector Clock Algorithm using the MPI implementation from Phase 1 as the basis, now using **sockets** as the main means of integration in Python - with a Graphical User Interface (GUI) utilising [Kivy](https://kivy.org/) - a cross platform and open source library for developing Python applications with visual elements (including components such as windows, images, audio, buttons and more).
+The second phase of this project takes forward the Dynamic Vector Clock Algorithm using the MPI implementation from Phase 1 as the basis, now using **sockets** as the main means of p2p communication.
+To improve user experience, a Graphical User Interface (GUI) has been implemented using using [Kivy](https://kivy.org/) - a cross platform and open source library for developing Python applications with visual elements (including components such as windows, images, audio, buttons and more).

-Unlinke the known quantity and expected send/receives of processes in the first phase, the invocation of this approach is more true to life and expected in multi-tenant chat applications that are seen in many social media sites and applications of the modern technological society.
-It's part and parcel that users expect to join in (and conversely drop away) from a chat room; the former with an unbound ceiling of "peers" - whether its just a 1:1 conversation, or a room with more than 1000 people in it.
-Expectations of ordered messaging between all involved is key to a functional experience achieving the underlying causal delivery guarantee of messages.

-True to causality - if there's a network partition at one of the peers - or perhaps that peer itself is under heavy load; it _may_ receive messages out-of-order akin to the examples shown in Phase 1.
-The DVC algorithm integrated with this part of our project will ensure that messages queued are sent in causal ordering.
+This phase focuses on using DVCs to provide functionality expected from modern multi-tenant chat applications, namely the ability to:
+- Be able to join in (and conversely drop away) from chat rooms in real time
+- Be able to have new members join the chat room without limit
+- Be able to have their messages delivered in an order that makes sense (i.e. with casusal causal delivery).

+As these chat systems use sockets and run over the network, there's a real chance clients _may_ receive messages out-of-order due to heavy load or network congestion.
+We make use of DVCs with reliable broadcast to ensure that messages are always delivered according to a causal ordering, even if they're received by the client out of order.

 ### Implementation Overview

+N.B.
+If you're not interested in the implementation, instructions on how to run can be found [here](#invocation-\--socket-implementation).

 #### Initial user input
 Based on the `ENABLE_PEER_SERVER` param, peers are either manually gathered from user input, or are fetched from the peer server.